-Fig. S4.
+S1 Fig. D

-Table S1 | Description of data generated using the Modern and Ancient Sacred Ibis samples showing; Shotgun sequencing results for unique mitochondrial endogenous content, coverage and clonality; The target capture hybridisation results for unique mitochondrial sequences, coverage, enrichment and clonality.
+S1 Table A | Description of data generated using the Modern and Ancient Sacred Ibis samples showing; Shotgun sequencing results for unique mitochondrial endogenous content, coverage and clonality; The target capture hybridisation results for unique mitochondrial sequences, coverage, enrichment and clonality.
 ‘Total reads’ refers to the sequence data generated before aligning to the Sacred Ibis mitochondrial genome.
 ‘Unique’ refers to the fraction of mapped mitochondrial reads after removing the clonal sequences.
 The enrichment rate (x fold) is calculated by dividing the % of unique endogenous mitochondrial sequences after capture by the total number of shotgun sequences.
 Since, the nuclear reference modern Ibis genome is not available, we could only calculate the levels using the known Sacred Ibis mitogenome.
 Hence the nuclear reads in the raw data could not be included in calculating the endogenous DNA levels.
 MapDamage2.0 [8] was used to estimate ancient DNA authenticity by measuring the levels of post-mortem damage.